jazminphilip/assignments/C++/Final Part 1/readme.md

 While doing this assignment, I was worried about ID and position the most.
 This is because I wanted all tasks to have a separate ID which increments but that their position would shift depending on what was deleted.
 I very confused on whether or not I was supposed to pass the ID number of what was to be deleted or the position because I did not know if I was to dynamically resize the array.

 I thought that this may have not been the case because we learned about the vector header file so I would just use that and because by the time I realized this I would have to rewrite my string to int function that I depended to turn the strings 1 through 5 into integers.
 I also saw that the dynamic resize option for part B was an optional thing but was worried because in the rubric the input for the remove task function was listed as Id.
+I thought maybe that was what the rubric was asking, for us to dynamically resize, but that would be really hard without vector and using the properties of arrays.

 My choose option for menu implementation and selecting which part of the array to select both depended on the string to int function, so I would have to rewrite a lot more if I were to make dynamic sizing.

-I really wanted to implement the resize function, but I was really struggling with this assignment.
+I really wanted to implement the resize function, but I was really struggling with this assignment already.